 Key Resources – What resources does your business model require?
 These are seen as the assets required offering and delivering the other described elements within the BMC.

 Perhaps these are just not deep enough in explanations, even for a starting point for a new business model design.
-These prompters as they initially stand inadequately address the existing organizations deeper issues in my view.
+These prompters as they initially stand, inadequately address the existing organisations deeper issues in my view.